+- b.
+Should the Union or the County have a dispute with the other party and, if after conferring, a settlement is not reached within ten (10) working days after occurrence of the events giving rise to the dispute, the dispute may be reduced to writing and proceed to Step 2. - 2.
+Step 2.
+If a grievance is not resolved under Step 1, and the Union elects to pursue the matter beyond Step 1, the Chief Steward and/or the Local Union President will meet with the employee's Department Head or the Department Head's designee, for the purpose of attempting to resolve the grievance within ten (10) working days after timely receipt of the written grievance.
+Should the parties fail to reach an agreement, or no response is given within ten (10) working days after the meeting, the dispute may be referred, as appropriate, to the Chief Labor Negotiator or designee in accordance with the provisions of Step 3 or to final and binding arbitration in accordance with the provisions of Step 4. - 3.
 Step 3.
-If the grievance is not resolved under Step 2, and the Union elects to pursue the matter beyond Step 2, or where an employee subject to the provisions of this Agreement believes he or she is aggrieved by a dismissal or demotion and gives written notice of his/her appeal, signed by the Chief Steward, within the five (5) day period following the final action, the Chief Steward will meet with the employee's Department Head or the Department Head's designee, for the purpose of attempting to resolve the grievance within seven (7) working days after timely receipt of the written grievance.
-Should the parties fail to reach an agreement, the dispute may be referred, as appropriate, to the Labor Commissioner in accordance with the provisions of Step 5.

-Step 4.
-If a grievance over a suspension in excess of three (3) days, a discharge or a promotion is not resolved under Step 4, and the Union, through its Council 67 representative, elects to pursue the matter beyond Step 4, a written appeal signed by the aggrieved employee and the Council 67 representative may be filed with the Labor Commissioner within five (5) days after receipt of the answer at Step 4.
-Within ten (10) days after receipt of the appeal, the Labor Commissioner or his designee and the Union will meet to discuss the grievance.
-The Labor Commissioner, or his designee, will respond within thirty (30) calendar days after the hearing.
-Should the parties fail to reach an agreement, the dispute may be referred to final and binding arbitration in accordance with the provisions of Step 5.
+If a grievance over a loss of pay, discharge or a promotion is not resolved under Step 2, and the Union, through its Council 67 Representative, elects to pursue the matter beyond Step 2, a written appeal signed by the aggrieved employee and the Council 67 Representative may be filed with the Chief Labor Negotiator or designee, within ten (10) days after receipt of the answer at Step 2.
+Within ten (10) days after receipt of the appeal, the Chief Labor Negotiator or designee and the Union will meet to discuss the grievance.
+The Chief Labor Negotiator, or designee, will respond within thirty (30) calendar days after the hearing.
+Should the parties fail to reach an agreement, the dispute may be referred to final and binding arbitration in accordance with the provisions of Step 4.